KidkArolis/space-router/docs/content/_index.md

 const url = router.getUrl()
 ```

-Get the current URL string.
+Get the current url string.
 Note, this only includes the path and does not not include the protocol and host.

-You shouldn't need to read this most of the time since the updates to URL changes and the matching route will be provided in the `listen` callback.
-Be especially careful if you're performing asynchronous logic in your callback, such as lazily importing some modules, where you're then constructing links based on the current url - use route provided to your listener instead of calling `getUrl` as the URL might already have been updated to another value in the meantime.
+You shouldn't need to read this most of the time since the updates to url changes and the matching route will be provided in the `listen` callback.
+Be especially careful if you're performing asynchronous logic in your callback, such as lazily importing some modules, where you're then constructing links based on the current url - use route provided to your listener instead of calling `getUrl` as the url might already have been updated to another value in the meantime.